scipy-conference/scipy_proceedings/papers/brett_naul/brett_naul.rst

           std        (name, channel) float64 112.5 72.97 ...

-The output featureset has the same form as before, except now the ``channel`` coordinate is used to index the features by the corresponding frequency band.
-The functions in ``cesium.build_model`` and ``cesium.predict`` all accept featuresets from single- or multi-channel data, so no additional steps are required to train models or make predictions for multichannel featuresets using the ``cesium`` library.
+The output feature set has the same form as before, except now the ``channel`` coordinate is used to index the features by the corresponding frequency band.
+The functions in ``cesium.build_model`` and ``cesium.predict`` all accept feature sets from single- or multi-channel data, so no additional steps are required to train models or make predictions for multichannel feature sets using the ``cesium`` library.

 Model building in ``cesium`` is handled by the ``build_model_from_featureset`` function in the ``cesium.build_model`` submodule.
-The featureset output by ``featurize_time_series`` contains both the feature and target information needed to train a model; ``build_model_from_featureset`` is simply a wrapper that calls the ``fit`` method of a given ``scikit-learn`` model with the appropriate inputs.
-In the case of multichannel features, it also handles reshaping the featureset into a (rectangular) form that is compatible with ``scikit-learn``.
+The feature set output by ``featurize_time_series`` contains both the feature and target information needed to train a model; ``build_model_from_featureset`` is simply a wrapper that calls the ``fit`` method of a given ``scikit-learn`` model with the appropriate inputs.
+In the case of multichannel features, it also handles reshaping the feature set into a (rectangular) form that is compatible with ``scikit-learn``.

 For this example, we'll test a random forest classifier for the built-in ``cesium`` features,